 Trim any loose bits of flesh and excess fat from the slab of ribs.
 Remove the membrane from the bony side of the rack.
 To do this, gently separate the membrane, otherwise known as the "fell", away from the ribs.
-Grasp the loose section of membrane using a towel for a better grip, and carefully peel it off.
+Grasp the loose flap using a towel for a better grip, and carefully peel it off.

 It might take a few tries to get it all removed, but it's worth the time and trouble.
 The fell is often tough when cooked, plus it creates a barrier that prevents the rub from seasoning the meat on that side.

 Now that the membrane is gone, scrape off what you can of the thicker deposits of fat.
 A stout teaspoon works well for this, and fits nicely into the grooves between the rib bones.

 First, season each slab with about a teaspoon of kosher salt.
 Then coat the slabs with flavor, using about one tablespoon of Memphis rub on each side.

 Wrap in plastic wrap or foil and let it rest in the refrigerator for about an hour while you get the smoker going.
 The spicy flavor of the rub will absorb into the meat - not deeply, but every little bit helps!

 For authentic flavor, hickory is the smoker wood of choice.
 Smoke the ribs at 225° to 240° Fahrenheit for 4 to 6 hours, or until the bone will just separate from the meat.
 Perfect Memphis style pork ribs will have a slight crust on the meaty side when they are perfectly done.

 After taking 'em out of the smoker and letting them cool for a few minutes, I sliced up one of the Memphis rib slabs and started chowing down.
 Luckily, this time I took a picture before I started shoveling them in.
 They're usually nearly gone before I think about getting my camera out!